 - Ensure the Z-Wave device is fully powered either by a wall outlet or with sufficiently charged batteries

 - If the device is not compatible, it could have difficulty connecting to the network.
 Ensure the Z-Wave device is officially compatible with your TELUS SmartHome.
-See our list of for more information
+See our list of compatible devices for more information

 - If the device still will not connect after troubleshooting, try putting the Control Panel into delete mode and trigger the device.
 If the deletion is successful, try installing the device again